TROG111/SatNav/README.md

 # Introduction
 Welcome to Trog's SatNav for Dual Universe.
 This is a location/bookmark manager for :pos(.....) locations which includes integration into the Dimecia Hud to enable autopiloting to your stored locations.
 SatNav can be used in stand alone mode or as integrated into the Dimencia Hud.
-These instructions have been updated for SatNav version 3_0_4.
+These instructions have been updated for SatNav version 3_1_0.
 To install a previous version please contact me directly.

-Due to the 'cowboy' development behaviour of the Dimencia Hud team I will be removing all integration support for SatNav with the DimHud platform.
-I will leave the existing code in place in SatNav, however, players use this code entirely at their own risk,.
 I do not guarentee the consistency or quality of any data stored in the DimHud databank if you install SatNav alongside DimHud.
 Neither will I provide any support for issues relating to this integration.
 If you have any issues relating to SatNav and Integration with DimHud then please address these with the DimHud Team directly - from my experience over the past 6 months, the root cause of 85% of SatNav users issues were either 1) mistakes by the user during their installation of Dimencia Hud; 3) bug propogated from DimHud that affected Satav.

 # Latest Version
 The latest version is 3_1_0.

 # Installation:
 0) Before starting a SatNav update (if you have previously installed SatNav and have an active SatNav Databank) i highly recommend doing a databank backup (in case there are any issues with the update)

-1) Ensure that you have the following libraries installed in your DU <ProgramData> (the directory on your local drive in which you installed DU) LUA folder:

-    <ProgrmData>/DualUniverse/Game/data/lua/cpml/vec3.lua

-    <ProgrmData>/DualUniverse/Game/data/lua/cpml/utils.lua

-    <ProgrmData>/DualUniverse/Game/data/lua/cpml/planetref.lua

-    <ProgrmData>/DualUniverse/Game/data/lua/cpml/atlas.lua

-    planetref.lua and atlas.lua can be obtained from the following GitLab url: https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/atlas.lua and https://gitlab.com/JayleBreak/dualuniverse/-/blob/master/DUflightfiles/autoconf/custom/planetref.lua.
-On the GitLab pages, click the download button and when prompted for a filename, make sure that the filename is only atlas.lua and planetref.lua and not the given long name.

- 2) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new (empty) databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - IN THIS ORDER PLEASE, 5) (optionally a backup databank for SatNav).
+ 1) Install a PB onto your ship and link it to: 1) the core, 2) a screen, 3) a new (empty) databank (we shall call this the SatNav databank), 4) Dimencia Hud databank - IN THIS ORDER PLEASE - it is critical to check that this databank is indeed connected to the pilot seat and that Dimencia Hud is correctly accessing it).
+Then name the screen 'screen1', the satnav databank 'satnavdb and the Dimencia Hud databank 'dimHud_1'.
 The SatNav databank should be either completely empty (remove dynamic content while the databank is in your inventory before placing it) or a SatNav databank from version 2_1_0 or above.

- 3) Copy the most recent SatNav_PB_Paste file (see section above for the latest version number) into you copy paste buffer
+ 2) Copy the most recent SatNav_PB_Paste file (see section above for the latest version number) into you copy paste buffer

- 4) In game, right click on your SatNav PB and select 'Advanced' / 'Paste LUA configuration from cliboard'
+ 3) In game, right click on your SatNav PB and select 'Advanced' / 'Paste LUA configuration from cliboard'

+ 4) If you have just done a new installation of Dimencia hud (or Archy Hud) then you will need to sit on the pilot seat once before completing the SatNav installation, this is required to ensure that the Dimencia Hud stored variables are written to the dimHud_1 databank.

  5) Turn on screen, activate PB and you are ready to go.... good luck!
 If you are updating SatNav then the script will automatically update the databank to the latest version and should inform you that this has completed.

  # Integration with Dimencia Hud:
  1) ensure you have a recent version of the Dimencia Hud already loaded and configured on your pilot seat.
-Version 2_1_0 onwards requires its own databank and you should not try to use the Dimencia Hud databank for both 3 and 4 (in the installation), this will likely cause problems and so is not supported.

  2) Since version 4.9.00 of Dim Hud, integration for SatNav has been built in and therefore does not require any changes to the DimHud code (as was the case with previous version)